emrehannn/Contextual-Hallucination-Detecting-Trainable-LLM-Tool-With-Local-CLI-Transformers/README.md

 ## OR

-* You can use the "feedback: correct/false" tags to create your own .pk1
+* You can use the "feedback: correct/incorrect" tags to create your own .pkl file to dynamically adjust the factual threshold.
+The paper uses a value around 0.91.